 - Attempted Hours: All earned hours, plus W (withdrawal), F (failed), I (incomplete), X (deferred for graduate students), U (unsatisfactory), with exceptions listed below.

 - Accepted Transfer and Test Credits: Count as earned and attempted hours; are not factored into your GPA calculation.

 - Repeat Courses: Courses count as attempted hours each time taken, regardless of whether federal financial aid is received.
 If the class is passed, it is also counted as earned hours.
-If you are using any of your four repeat options offered through the Registrar’s Office, the initial enrollment in the course (the class which is being replaced) will be included as attempted hours and excluded from earned hours if previously passed (which impacts pace), and it will be excluded in the GPA calculation.
+If you are using your repeat options offered through the Registrar's Office, the initial enrollment in the course (the class which is being replaced) will be included as attempted hours and excluded from earned hours if previously passed (which impacts pace), and it will be excluded in the GPA calculation.

 - Incomplete and Withdrawal Grades: Count as attempted hours; do not count as earned hours.